india

 Jai Ho.
 God bless India.

 I’ve re-discovered the joys of train travel over the last few months.
-And the more I think about it, there are some very good reasons train travel is way cooler than taking a flight.
+And the more I think about it, there are a few good reasons why trains are way cooler than planes.
 And, here they are.
-A few of them.

 There are emergency exits everywhere.